 Irish-born Sarah O’ Rourke of Saraden Designs has built an extensive design background throughout her years.
-Sarah began her design career at a young age, making clothes for her dolls and teddies and then began making her own clothes, some successful some not so much.
+Sarah began her design career at a young age, making clothes for her dolls and then began making her own clothes, some successful some not so much.

 After completing the leaving cert Sarah went on to study Fashion and Textile Design.
 In some ways Sarah loved the course but she also met a lot of restrictions against how she could express herself through her designs.
 Sarah decided to choose another path began studying sculpture in IADT Dun Laoghaire.
-It was a complete change in direction and it was a tough experience but Sarah persevered and received her degree in Visual Arts Practice.
+It was a complete change in direction and it was a tough experience but Sarah persevered and received her degree in Visual Arts Practice, sculpture.

 Various Saraden Fabrics